 Those who come from Pu-erh drinking regions all know of Pu-erh tea weight loss properties.
 The characteristics of Pu-erh help our bodies suppress and slow down fat production.

+Assists With Sleep.
 This is true not only to Pu-erh but many other types of tea derived from camellia sinensis.
 It is true that Pu-erh, like other teas, contains caffeine.
 However, the way that the caffeine in tea reacts with our bodies is different from the caffeine we get from a cup of black coffee.
 Pu-erh is known to reduce stress levels while increasing melatonin in our bodies, which helps us have better sleep cycles.
+Shu Pu-erh is the only tea that Chinese would recommend to drink in the later hours of the day.

 Naturally, we all have our own tolerances when it comes to caffeine.
 Don’t start off with drinking caffeine right before bed, but try drinking it after lunch or dinner and take note of how it makes you feel.